GET YOUR FREE RENTAL PRICE ANALYSIS

 6. Renters’ Rights to Withhold Rent in Virginia

 Tenants may withhold rent if landlords fail to address significant repair issues that affect habitability.
-However, tenants must follow legal procedures and notify landlords in writing.
+However, tenants must follow legal procedures and give landlords a notice in writing.

 7. Small Claims Lawsuits in Virginia